The Boston Tea Party: Why Did It Occur and Who Was Involved?

 Three ships with their cargo of precious teas lay in Boston harbor, their captains unaware of the colonists' approach.

-In their wake lay almost 100,000 pounds of teas from all the boats dumped wastefully into the ocean.
-The tea was worth 9,000 pounds sterling, or almost $1 million in today's money.
+In their wake lay almost 100,000 pounds of tea, worth 9,000 pounds sterling, or almost $1.5 million in today’s money.

 This act became known as the Boston Tea Party.

 Boston Tea Party engraving by W.D.
-Cooper in his book _The History of North America_ from 1789
+Cooper in his book The History of North America from 1789 | Public domain image.

 Who Was Involved in the Boston Tea Party?